michellesyoon/programming-languages-1/blog.md

 This course can only scratch the surface of so many topics in programming languages, ranging from very practical (which programming language is best suited for what type of application) to purely mathematical (algorithmic complexity theory, algebra, logic, category theory, proof theory, ...).
 The blog is an opportunity to dig a bit deeper in what interests you most.

 Learning a new programming language is always a challenge, in particular if it is your first functional programming language.
 You only know that you understand something if you can explain it to somebody else.
 So a good way to start the blog is to write about Haskell.
 Moreover, for the course we only need some basics features of Haskell, essentially recursion over [algebraic data types](https://www.google.com/search?q=haskell+%22algebraic+data+type%22&oq=haskell+%22algebraic+data+type%22).
-So I invite you to take the opportunity to learn more about Haskell than we need and writing a blog/tutorial on what you learned would be a great way to showcase this.
+So I invite you to take the opportunity to learn more about Haskell than we need and to write a blog/tutorial on what you learned is a great way to showcase this.

 For more detailed ideas and suggestions see below.